Why Diversity in Clinical Trials is So Important

 In the US only 59% of Black adults as opposed to 78% of White adults have been found to trust doctors.
 Hesitancy to take the COVID-19 vaccine is highest among Black and Bangladeshi/Pakistani populations in the UK.
 In Australia, the indigenous community is six times more likely than the White community to leave the hospital against medical advice.

-A diversity plan is now created at the start of every trial program at Teva, indicating the percentage of minority representatives that will be included across the study.
-Efforts are being made to contract diversity vendors who specialize in clinical sites treating minorities so these sites can be included in our global studies.
+A diversity plan will be created at the start of every trial program at Teva, indicating the percentage goal of underrepresented populations that will be included across the studies.
+Efforts will then be made to identify and select sites that have access to the targeted patient population.
+Should additional support be needed, this may be provided through diversified vendors who specialize in clinical sites treating minorities so these sites can be included in global studies.

-Bringing greater diversity into clinical trials is an important way to assess how different groups respond to different medicines – key to treating conditions.
+Bringing greater diversity into clinical trials is an important way to assess how different groups respond to different medicines, which is key to treating conditions.
 But it’s not just about that.
 Clinical trial diversity is simply the right thing to do.

 Read more